philkra/elastic-apm-php-agent/README.md

 This is a PHP agent for Elastic.co's APM product: https://www.elastic.co/solutions/apm.
 Laravel & Lumen package https://github.com/speakol-ads/elastic-apm-laravel

-## Note
-This is a fork from the [original](https://github.com/philkra/elastic-apm-php-agent) package to add the support for APM API `v2`

 ## Installation
 The recommended way to install the agent is through [Composer](http://getcomposer.org).